Sariq16/facebookbelnderbot/README.md

-﻿# facebookblenderbot

- # Chatbot using Hugging Face Transformers
+# Chatbot using Facebook Blenderbot model

 This project is a simple chatbot application built with Flask and Hugging Face Transformers.
 It accepts user input, processes it, and returns a generated response based on a pre-trained model.